-Users in the Contract Creator group may create contracts by clicking the Submit a Contract link or tab on the home page.
+Users in the Contract Creator group may create contracts by clicking the Create a Contract Request link on the home page or by selecting New > Contract from the menu.
 A simplified contract form is presented to the end user.
 Many of the fields are hidden from the layout or restricted by field-level permissions.